ceglabsagarshinde/COA1_GENE/AlphaFold_model_comparision/Readme.md

 The RMSD value for COA1 modelled and COA1 AlphaFold comparison is 3.16.
 The RMSD value for TIMM21 from RCSB PDB and TIMM21 from AlphaFold comparison is 2.12.
+The pdb file of TIMM21 downloaded from RCSB PDB is of Saccharomyces cerevisiae and all others pdb are of Homo sapiens.